-- one of the largest pipeline networks (based on throughput capacity) in the Deepwater area of the Gulf of Mexico, an area that produced approximately 18% of the oil produced in the U.S. in 2017, - the largest producer and marketer (based on tons produced), we believe, of NaHS in North and South America, - the largest producer (based on tons produced) of natural soda ash in the world, and - one of the largest providers of crude oil and petroleum transportation, storage, and other handling services for large, complex refineries in Baton Rouge, Louisiana and Baytown, Texas, both of which have been operational for approximately 100 years.
+- one of the largest pipeline networks (based on throughput capacity) in the Deepwater area of the Gulf of Mexico, an area that produced approximately 16% of the oil produced in the U.S. in 2018, - the largest producer and marketer (based on tons produced), we believe, of NaHS in North and South America, - one of the leading producers (based on tons produced) of natural soda ash in the world, and - one of the largest providers of crude oil and petroleum transportation, storage, and other handling services for large, complex refineries in Baton Rouge, Louisiana and Baytown, Texas, both of which have been operational for approximately 100 years.